About This Blog

 18th March 1871 the Paris Commune Begins

-Today marks the 140th anniversary of the Paris Commune – the first successful seizure of power by the working class.
-Facing Prussian invasion forces on one side and French troops mobilised not against the invaders but themselves on the … Continue reading
+Today marks the anniversary of the formation of the Paris Commune – the first successful seizure of power by the working class.
+Facing Prussian invasion forces on one side and French troops mobilised against its own citizens on the other, … Continue reading

 17th March 1921 the Kronstadt Tragedy